 A cuppa tea may just be the new yoga.
 Astudy by University College London found that people who drank black tea were able to de-stress more quickly than those who drank a fake tea substitute.

 8) Lower Blood Pressure

 High blood pressure can lead to a slew of medical problems including heart disease.
 A study from the Journal of the American Medical Association found that drinking 3 cups of black tea for 6 months lowered systolic blood pressure and diastolic blood pressure.

 The bottom line: Drinking tea does more than give your pinky a workout.
 Pour yourself a cup and join the tea party!
-We are currently in love with the Teavana Infusion Pitcher (of course we love pink.) – an easy way to make iced tea.
-And we are loving the Raspberry Limeade Blend or the basic green tea!
+We are currently in love with the Teavana Infusion Cup (of course we love pink.) – an easy way to make iced tea.
+And we are loving basic green tea!